-First Office Action:
+First Office Action

-Applicant's Amendment and Response:
+Applicant's Amendment and Response

-The response of an applicant to an action by the Office must be made before a prescribed deadline.
-Typically, the deadline is set three months after the office action was mailed, and can be extended one month at a time up to six months.
-Each one month extension requires the payment of an additional fee.
-If no reply to the office action is received before the six month deadline, the application is considered abandoned.
+In most cases, the deadline to respond to the first office action is three months after the office action was mailed.
+This deadline can be extended for up to three additional months.
+Each one month extension requires the payment of an additional fee, although the fees and extension requests do not need to be filed until the action office action response is filed.
+If no reply is filed to the office action before the six month deadline expires, the application is considered abandoned.
 However, if it can be shown that the failure to prosecute the application was unavoidable or unintentional, the application may be revived by the Commissioner.
-The revival requires a petition to the Commissioner, and a fee for the petition, which should be filed without delay.
-The proper response must also accompany the petition if the response had not been previously filed.
+To revive an abandoned application, the applicant must file a petition and pay a petition fee.
+A proper response to the office action must also accompany the petition if the response had not been previously filed.

 - decide to abandon the application;

 - convince the Examiner to allow the application through a request for reconsideration;